suned/house-price-predictor/README.md

-# House Price Predictor 🏡 🤑
+# House Price Determinator 🏡 🤑

 ## Requirements
 Ensure you have Python installed, then install the required dependencies using the following command: